 The elevated rare earth and niobium values in rock samples fall within at least a two (2) square kilometre area underlain by the metasomatized Red Syenite.
-The area is largely tree covered with poor outcrop exposures and underlain by the extensive soil anomalies.
+The area is largely tree covered with poor outcrop exposures and underlain by the extensive REE, Nb, Tantalum and Zirconium soil anomalies which anomalies remain open to expansion.
 Highlights of results from soil sampling include the recognition of: